qarmin/czkawka/instructions/Instruction.md

 This only removes the most basic temporary files, for more I suggest to use BleachBit.

 ### Invalid Symlinks
-To find invalid symlinks we must first find symlnks.
+To find invalid symlinks we must first find symlinks.

 After searching for them you should check at which element it points to and if it does not exist, add this symlinks into the list of invalid symlinks, pointing to a non-existent path.